Valdir Sequeira

-Valdir Sousa Sequeira (born 22 November 1981) is a Portuguese male volleyball player.
+Valdir Sousa Sequeira (born 22 November 1981) is a Portuguese male volleyball player of Angolan descent.
 He is part of the Portugal men's national volleyball team.
 On club level he plays for Sporting CP since october 2017.
 Firstly he joined S.L.
 Benfica in 2001, followed by Académica de Coimbra where he played two seasons, after which he had his first experience outside of Portugal playing two seasons in Italy at Prisma Volley, where He Won the Italian A2 championship, going next to Germany where it makes an era in the General Haching.